This website uses cookies to ensure you get the best experience

 Example of a financial model calculation for a VR club with a single 10x10 meter arena

 The best location for a VR club with a single arena is shopping and entertainment centers or standalone buildings with good foot traffic and accessibility.
-Opening a VR club in this format will cost approximately $20,000.
+Opening a VR club in this format will cost approximately $ 20,000.
 The minimum staff is 4 people, the launch time is at least one month, and the payback period is about 12 months.

-In addition to adding gaming arenas, we developed a series of team-based games specifically for this format.
+To complement the new gaming arenas, we developed a series of team-based games specifically for this format.
 Despite their compact size—four times smaller than the 100-square-meter arenas—each area accommodates up to 4 players who actively interact with each other during the game.
 Sessions in these arenas last 15 minutes, which helps increase the VR club’s throughput.

 What is the difference between a VR club and a VR park?